uhkniazi/CGraphClust/README.md

 # f_ivStabilizeData and f_mCalculateLikelihoodMatrix
 Utility functions for count matrix stabalization, if you expect that the data groups have outliers.
+The function sets the seed before doing anything else in order to produce reproducible results.
 This will use the overall data variance as a fixed prior variance, and create a prior distribution of the means by sampling from the normal distribution with the parameters fixed data variance (prior) and X means (number of means = number of levels).
 Using this prior distribution of possible means, a likelihood vector is calculated for each possible mean, where the data parameter is the mean for the group, and